Get all the latest data for Copenhagen

 Does a property price drop look likely in Copenhagen as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Copenhagen over the next 12 months is low to medium, mainly because tight supply continues to support prices even when affordability is stretched.
+As of early 2026, the likelihood of a meaningful property price drop in Copenhagen over the next 12 months is low to medium, because the city's core issue remains a severe shortage of homes for sale rather than an excess of supply waiting to be absorbed.

-That said, this scenario looks unlikely in the near term: Danmarks Nationalbank has eased policy rates through 2025, and major lenders like Nordea do not expect further rate cuts but also see no immediate return to 2023 peaks.
+That said, a sharp rate increase looks unlikely in the near term: Danmarks Nationalbank eased policy rates through 2025, and major lenders do not expect a return to the 2023 peaks, though they also see limited room for further cuts.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Copenhagen.

 Sources and methodology: we based our probability estimates on macro stability indicators from Danmarks Nationalbank and housing cycle analysis from BIS via FRED.
-We also referenced Nordea's rate forecasts and Colliers Denmark market outlook.
+We also referenced rate forecasts from major Danish lenders and Finance Denmark's December 2025 release.
 Our analyses combined these external sources with our own risk scenario modeling.

 Could property prices jump again in Copenhagen as of 2026?

-As of early 2026, the likelihood of another price surge in Copenhagen over the next 12 months is medium, because the underlying supply shortage remains severe but the market has already priced in a lot of optimism.
+As of early 2026, the likelihood of another sharp price surge in Copenhagen over the next 12 months is medium, because the supply shortage that drove recent gains is still very much in place but the market has already priced in a lot of optimism.

 Please also note that we regularly publish and update real estate price forecasts for Copenhagen here.